Broadcast Channels with Privacy Leakage Constraints: Introduction

 Information theoretic secrecy was introduced by Shannon \cite{Shannon_Secrecy1949} who studied communication between a source and a receiver in the presence of an eavesdropper.
-Wyner modeled secret communication over noisy channels when he introduced the degraded wiretap channel (WTC) and derived its secrecy-capacity region \cite{Wyner_Wiretap1975}.
+Wyner modeled secret communication over noisy channels (also known as physical layer security) when he introduced the degraded wiretap channel (WTC) and derived its secrecy capacity \cite{Wyner_Wiretap1975}.
 Csisz{\'a}r and K{\"o}rner \cite{Csiszar_Korner_BCconfidential1978} extended Wyner's result to a general BC where the source also transmits a common message to both users.
-The development of wireless communication, whose inherent open nature makes it vulnerable to security attacks, has inspired a growing interest in understanding the fundamental limits of secure communication.
+The development of wireless communication, whose inherent open nature makes it vulnerable to security attacks, has inspired a growing interest in the fundamental limits of secure communication.

 Multiuser settings with secrecy were extensively treated in the literature.
 Broadcast and interference channels with two confidential messages were studied in \cite{BC_Confidential_Yates2008}, where inner and outer bounds on the secrecy-capacity region of both problems were derived.
 The secrecy-capacity region for the semi-deterministic (SD) BC was established in \cite{Semi-det_BC_secrect_two2009}.
 The capacity region of a SD-BC where only the message of the stochastic user is kept secret from the deterministic user was derived in \cite{Semi-det_BC_secrect_one2009}.
-The opposite case, i.e., when the message of the deterministic user is confidential was solved in \cite{Goldfeld_Weak_Secrecy_ISIT2015}.
-Secret communication over multiuser channels was considered in \cite{Ulukus_Cooperative_RBC2011}, where the authors derive inner and outer bounds on the rate-equivocation region of the relay-BC (RBC) with one or two confidential messages.
-Gaussian multiple-input multiple-output (MIMO) BCs and WTCs were studied in \cite{Poor_Gaussian_MIMO_BC_Secrecy2009,Liu_Shamai_MIMOWTC2009,Poor_Shamai_Gaussian_MIMO_BC_Secrecy2010,Khitsi_MIMOWTC2010,Ulukus_Gaussian_Wiretap2011,Hassibi_MINOWTC2011}, while \cite{Ulukus_External_Eve2009,Bagherikaram_Gaussin_External_Eve2009,Piantanida_External_Eve2014} focused on BCs with an eavesdropper as an external entity from which all messages are kept secret.
+The opposite case, i.e., when the message of the deterministic user is confidential, was solved in \cite{Goldfeld_strong_secrecy_cooperation2016}.
+Secret cooperative communication was considered in \cite{Ulukus_Cooperative_RBC2011}, where the authors derive inner and outer bounds on the rate-equivocation region of the relay-BC (RBC) with one or two confidential messages.
+Gaussian multiple-input multiple-output (MIMO) BCs and WTCs were studied in \cite{Poor_Gaussian_MIMO_BC_Secrecy2009,Liu_Shamai_MIMOWTC2009,Poor_Shamai_Gaussian_MIMO_BC_Secrecy2010,Khitsi_MIMOWTC2010,Ulukus_Gaussian_Wiretap2011,Hassibi_MINOWTC2011}, while \cite{Ulukus_External_Eve2009,Bagherikaram_Gaussin_External_Eve2009,Piantanida_External_Eve2015} focused on BCs with an eavesdropper as an external entity from which all messages are kept secret.